Associate Professor of Environmental Management and Sustainability & Food Systems Action Lab Co-Director

 Activities at Illinois Tech

-Weslynne teaches Systems and Systems Theory in Design and Design for a Changing Climate at ID, where she also advises PhD students and serves on the Anti-Racism Working Group.
+Weslynne teaches Systems and Systems Theory in Design and Design for a Changing Climate at ID, where she also advises PhD students, serves on the Anti-Racism Working Group, and co-directs the Food Systems Action Lab.
 Weslynne first joined Illinois Tech in 2010 as an Assistant Professor at the Stuart School of Business, where she focused on environmental management and sustainability.
 In 2017, she became an Associate Professor, deepening her work on sustainable business and social entrepreneurship.
 She joined ID in 2020 as an Associate Professor.
 Weslynne has twice served in the Illinois Tech Global Leaders Program (2011–12 and 2014–16) and has been an IPRO Day judge since 2012.

 Before joining Illinois Tech, Weslynne was at the Yale University School of Forestry and Environmental Studies in New Haven, CT.
 There, she was an associate research scientist and lecturer (2008–10), as well as a teaching assistant and project coordinator during her graduate study (2002–08).
 Weslynne also was general manager at Technology Experts Caribbean Holdings, Trinidad and Tobago (2000–01) and served as an environmental scientist at Gradient Corporation in Cambridge, MA (1999–2000).